Alcohol in Children’s Movies Listed below is a simple random samp... | Channels for Pearson+

 Confidence Interval

-A confidence interval is a range of values, derived from sample statistics, that is likely to contain the true population parameter with a specified level of confidence, typically 95%.
-It provides an estimate of uncertainty around the sample mean or standard deviation, allowing researchers to infer about the population from which the sample was drawn.
+A confidence interval is a range of values, derived from a sample, that is likely to contain the population parameter (such as the mean) with a specified level of confidence, typically 95%.
+It provides an estimate of uncertainty around the sample mean, indicating how much the sample mean might vary from the true population mean.
+Constructing a confidence interval involves calculating the sample mean, standard deviation, and using the appropriate critical value from the t-distribution or z-distribution.

 Recommended video: